about the project

 - The United States spends $80 billion dollars a year on correction services

-- An African American male born in the United States in 2001 has a 32% chance of being incarcerated at some point in his life; a Latino male has 17% chance, and a Caucasian male has a 6% chance.
+- An African American male born in the United States in 2001 has a 32% chance of being incarcerated at some point in his life; a Latino male has a 17% chance, and a Caucasian male has a 6% chance.

 Through a strategic approach that includes funding for arts organizations, the Art for Justice fund hopes to humanize those affected by the inequality that defines the legacy of mass incarceration in America.
 In doing so, the ultimate aim is to turn art into action by investing in work that can be integral to the reforming of our criminal justice system.
 To date, the Fund has awarded grants that seek to safely reduce prison populations, strengthen education and employment opportunities for formerly incarcerated people, and humanize people affected by the criminal justice system.

 The Poetry Center will carry out the project in partnership with Reginald Dwayne Betts, Kima Jones, and Joe Watson.